 Christopher Columbus took the sweet orange with him to the New World on his second voyage in 1493, planting the first tree in Haiti.
 The Spaniards and Portuguese spread them through central and south America, where it naturalised readily.
 In the 19th century, a seedless orange now known as the navel was discovered in Bahia, Brazil.
 An American missionary sent cuttings of these to Washington DC, which promoted its cultivation.
 This is the Washington navel of which the Leng navel, first discovered in Irymple, Victoria in 1934, is a mutant.

-In Australia, oranges arrived with the First Fleet in 1788 and were flourishing within the first year of settlement.
+In Australia, oranges arrived with the First Fleet in 1788, and they were flourishing within the first year of settlement.

 One of the popular variants of the sweet orange is the pigmented orange known as blood orange.
 It is believed to have originated either in Malta or Sicily although some suggest that it too may have its roots in China.
 The red streaks in the blood orange are due to anthocyanins.
 However, these powerful antioxidants will only develop in the blood orange if there are low night temperatures.
 (Note: The red pigmentation in pink and red grapefruit consists of lycopene and carotene which require high temperatures for their formation.)